6 Lessons About Trump From Season 1 Of 'The Apprentice'

 "But it wasn't always so easy.
 About 13 years ago, I was seriously in trouble," he says, in reference to four bankruptcies involving his properties in Atlantic City and New York in 1991 and 1992.

 "I was billions of dollars in debt," he continues.
 "But I fought back and I won, big league.
 I used my brain.
 I used my negotiating skills.
 And I worked it all out.
-Now my company's bigger than it ever was — stronger than it ever was."
+Now my company's bigger than it ever was — it's stronger than it ever was."

-In all 14 episodes of The Apprentice's debut season, these 20 seconds are the only substantive acknowledgement of the rocky financial history some of Trump's businesses had faced.
+In every episode of The Apprentice's debut season, these 20 seconds are the only substantive acknowledgement of the rocky financial history some of Trump's businesses had faced.
 From then on, the show consistently paints Trump as a triumphant underdog, with his troubles squarely behind him.

 "Donald Trump is an icon," contestant Kwame Jackson told the producers in the season finale.
 "He's someone who, when people said, 'You couldn't do it,' always got it done."
 That is a sentiment also echoed by Trump supporters during the campaign.